Descanonge/tomate/docs/source/plotting.rst

 and how it is plotted, and ways to modify the plot once created.
 Each type of plot is represented by a subclass of :class:`plot_object.PlotObjectABC`.
-To easily create those objects, one can use the additional methods provided by :class:`DataPlot<data_plot.DataPlot>`.
+To easily create those objects, one can use the additional database methods provided by :class:`DataPlot<data_plot.DataPlot>`.

 Note that all those methods do their selection of what part of data to plot by value.
 One can still select by index by appending '_idx' to the keyword